 To tackle the challenges associated with unauthorized image usage in text-to-image generation, recent perturbation-based approaches have emerged.
 These methods are designed to subtly modify user images, rendering them "unlearnable" for malicious applications and disrupting the functionality of targeted diffusion models.
 For example, Anti-Dreambooth \cite{van2023anti} shows some effectiveness by alternately training diffusion models and executing PGD attacks, but it is fragile against simple data transformations.
 MetaCloak \cite{liu2024metacloak} builds on Anti-Dreambooth by incorporating simple transformations into the attack pipeline.
 SimAC \cite{wang2024simac} improves MetaCloak by selecting time steps with the highest gradients to improve the stability of the training.

-Although these methods have demonstrated effectiveness against style mimicry, recent purification-based methods pose significant challenges to these protection techniques.
-For example, DiffPure \cite{nie2022diffusion} and Noise Upscaling \cite{honig2025adversarial} utilize LDM-based purifiers and upscalers to purify noise and successfully bypass the defenses of these methods, as illustrated in Figure \ref{fig1_compare}.
+Although these methods have demonstrated effectiveness against style mimicry, recent purification-based methods pose significant challenges to these protections.
+For example, DiffPure \cite{nie2022diffusion} and Noise Upscaling \cite{honig2025adversarial} utilize LDM-based purifiers and upscalers to purify noise and successfully bypass the defenses of these methods, as illustrated in Figure \ref{fig1:compare}.
 These novel attacks highlight the vulnerabilities of current anti-customization techniques.
-Moreover, in real-world settings, the fine-tuning model may differ from the model used in the training phase, making cross-model transferability an important issue.
+Moreover, in the real world, the finetuning model may differ from the model used in the training phase, making cross-model transferability an important issue.
 In light of these limitations, there is a need for a more efficient method to generate protective noise that \textit{is resilient to diffusion-based purifications} and \textit{has strong cross-model transferability}.